Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 From his studies at the National University of the Arts to his experiences in Canada, Ulises has explored various artistic media, particularly standing out in the field of storyboarding and character design.
 His trajectory is a testament to how passion, combined with dedication and skill, can open doors in the creative industry.

 Throughout this interview, Ulises will take us on a journey from his first steps in art to his most recent projects.
-He will share his experiences working in studios, his insights on different artistic media, and the challenges he has faced in his career.
+He’ll share his experiences working in studios, his insights on different artistic media, and the challenges he has faced in his career.
 If you’re an aspiring artist or simply someone fascinated by the creative process, this interview will provide you with a unique and valuable perspective.

 The First Strokes of a Brilliant Career